fin-hypergrid/Hypergrid/README.md

 designed for such purposes.

 ## Getting Started
 1. This setup has been tested and works, if you have problems you most likely have security restrictions or proxy issues.
+You may need to use sudo for npm and bower installs.
 Make sure you have internet access, node/npm, grunt-cli, and bower installed and working properly on your machine.
     1. [node installation](http://nodejs.org/download/)
     2. [grunt/grunt-cli installation](http://gruntjs.com/getting-started)
     3. [bower](http://bower.io/)